 State boating officials encourage residents to go boating and fishing if they can do so without leaving their community.
 Limited fishing charters are now open under the phase 3/4 however clients who are arriving from out of state to participate in chartered Sport/Personal Use fishing or hunting do not meet the definition of Critical Infrastructure workers and must complete the testing/registration regime as defined under Health Mandate 10.
 Read more here.
 All intrastate restrictions have been removed for traveling to communities on the road system or marine highway system.
 Travel only to communities located on the road system or marine highway system.
 Travel to remote communities is limited to essential travel only.

-Arizona State Parks and Trails recreation parks, campgrounds and trails were opened with few exceptions on June 1.
-As of June 19, masks are required in all Arizona State Parks.
-Masks are required when visiting ranger stations, restrooms, stores, or historic buildings.
-When outdoors, masks are required if unable to socially distance.
+Arizona State Parks and Trails recreation parks, campgrounds and trails are open.
+Masks are required in all Arizona State Parks when visiting ranger stations, restrooms, stores, or historic buildings.
+Masks must be worn outdoors if a person is unable to socially distance.
 Parking may be limited and capacity limits enforced at each park to encourage social distancing.
 No same-day overnight reservations.Read more parks updates here.
 Fish and game updates can be found here.
 Specific questions can be sent to firstname.lastname@example.org.

 Access Impacts: Wildlife management areas, boat ramps, lakes and fishing accesses controlled by the Arkansas Game and Fish Commission (AGFC) remain open during the day to allow people to get outside during this time of social distancing.
 The AGFC suggests the following: keep it local, plan ahead, spread out, avoid crowded access points and keep it friendly but keep it quick.
 To read the AGFC’s full response, click here.
 AGFC buildings reopened to the public on July 15.